Marketing Strategy

 Each channel works — none are connected into a compounding system

-Seven connected channels
+Six connected channels

-Conference-to-content engine
+Conference-to-content system

 LinkedIn organic + Thought Leader Ads